RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 - Efficient use of RAM/ROM
 - Optimized for power management
-    - The timer API should only cause the system to wake up when strictly needed
+    - The timer implementation should minimize system wake ups
 - Efficient use of CPU cycles

 # 3. Design Decisions